 PostgreSQL dashboard allows a non-technical user with the ability to connect with PostgreSQL database using PDO, the most common and widely used database connection to fetch data in open source platform such as Windows, Linux, and Ubuntu or any other platforms support Apache, Nginx, etc., and summarizes all the metrics data fetches from PostgreSQL database.
-Postgres dashboard uses advanced D3.js framework which gives you instant visibility of dynamically maintain information about the connected component in a graphic layout.
+Postgres dashboard uses advance D3.js framework which gives you instant visibility of dynamically maintain information about the connected component in a graphic layout.

 PostgreSQL dashboard enables to customize dashboard layout with the most powerful drag-and-drop features to place each chart exactly where you want for optimal representation.
 This drag-and-drop layout is fully responsive and compatible with PC, mobile phone and tablets using the most powerful front-end open sources dashboard framework such as D3.js and Bootstrap framework.

 - Better Decision Making

 - Gain Competitive Advantage

 - Merge with data from various data source.